dmgatti/SingleCellRNAseq/_episodes/05-Common-Analyses.md

 ## Normalization (log and more specialized)

+Instead of working with raw count data measured across cells that were sequenced to highly variable depths, we conduct normalization to try to make gene expression values follow a more stable distribution as well as being more comparable between cells.

 ### Log Normalization

-> TBD: How do we show a histogram of the unnormalized and normalized values?

 The count data is usually log-normally distributed.
 Many statistical methods work best when the data is normally distributed.
+We also would like to correct for variability in sequencing depth between cells, the nature of which is purely technical.
+Log normalization will give us normalized gene expression which represents the log of the number of counts per 10,000 reads.

 ~~~